sdesabbata/granolarr/docs/lectures/bookdown/202_L_SelectionFiltering.md

 ## Conditional filtering

-As a condition expression results in a logic vector, that condition can be used for filtering
+As a conditional expression results in a logic vector...

 ```r